khushi-vishwakarma/java-project/README.md

 # java-project
-This is a interactive coaching website made by using jsp and xampp server.
+This is an interactive coaching website made by using jsp and xampp server.